Quickstart: Deploy a container instance in Azure using the Azure portal

 Select the Create a resource > Containers > Container Instances.

-Enter the following values in the Container name, Container image, and Resource group text boxes.
+On the Basics page, enter the following values in the Resource group, Container name, and Container image text boxes.
 Leave the other values at their defaults, then select OK.

 - Container name: